node-red/node-red.github.io/docs/getting-started/local.md

 ### Installing with docker

-To run this directly in Docker in its simplest form just run:
+To run in Docker in its simplest form just run:
 ```
 docker run -it -p 1880:1880 --name mynodered nodered/node-red
 ```